 7. Start your next A/B test

 Granted, A/B testing your marketing assets takes time and money.
-But if you are not testing, you lose money every time your target audience interacts with an asset that isn’t performing well.
-And you are also inefficiently spending time and money creating new marketing assets that don’t perform as they could.
+But if you are not testing, you lose money every time your target audience interacts with an underperforming asset.
+You also waste time and money creating new marketing assets that do not perform as well as they could.

-If you want to learn more about marketing in the biker world, we have created our online Marketing Academy blog.
-Additional information can be found on our website services pages.
+If you want to learn more about marketing in the biker world, check out our blog articles.
+For more information, visit our professional web services pages.